robbert-vdh/yabridge/README.md

         what that means, then add `export PATH="$PATH:$HOME/.local/share/yabridge"` to the end of `~/.bashrc` and reopen your terminal.

-2. Setting up and updating yabridge for plugins is done though `yabridgectl`.
+2. Setting up and updating yabridge for your plugins is done though `yabridgectl`.
+The general idea is that you install your plugins to their default locations within a Wine prefix just like you would on Windows, and you yabridgectl then manages those plugin directories for you.
+That way you only need to run a single command whenever you install or remove a plugin.
-   The general idea is that you install your plugins to their default locations within a Wine prefix just like you would on Windows, and you then let yabridgectl manage those plugin directories for you.
-That way you only need to rerun a single command whenever you install or remove a plugin, or when you update yabridge.
    Both yabridge and yabridgectl will autoamtically detect your yabridge installation if you used one of the installation methods described above.

 3. To tell yabridgectl where it can find your Windows VST2 and VST3 plugins, you can use yabridgectl's `add`, `rm` and `list` commands to add, remove, and